missiollo/10xBGCM/README.md

 ## Project Status

-This project is currently in the MVP (Minimum Viable Product) stage.
-Core features have been implemented, and the project continues to evolve with ongoing improvements to enhance functionality, scalability, and user experience.
+This project is currently under development.

 ## License